-Otto Schade was born in Chile on the 30th October 1971.
+Otto Schade was born in Concepcion, Chile on the 30th October 1971.

-After a degree in Architecture at the Bio Bio University and one in Construction and Design in Concepción, Chile, he started his career as an Architect and Urban Sculptor, being rewarded for public and private projects.
+After a degree in Architecture at the Bio Bio University and one in Construction and Design in Concepción, Chile, he started his career as an Architect with his own practise and as Urban Sculptor, being rewarded for public and private projects.

 After moving to Shoreditch, Otto became interested in the local street art and once again adapted his style, this time to painting on the streets using the pseudonym “Osch”.
 He developed his orb style for communicating his anti-war theme and his trademark ribbon style that emerges out of his knowledge of the use of space gained from his architectural background.

-Osch has taken part in some of the biggest art festivals such as the “Upfest” Bristol, the “Sand, Sea and Spray” in Blackpool and “City of Colors” Birmingham.
-His works have also been exhibited in Wynwood in Miami, USA as well as in Chile, Kenya, Japan, China and all around Europe.
-Otto has an affinity for European cities like Berlin (where he lived for two years), Amsterdam, Moscow, Paris, Barcelona and London.
-As such you can find his works in the streets, galleries and exhibition centres of all these places.
-He is also available for commissions for art collectors, fashion designers, interior designers and other creative projects.
+Osch has taken part in some of the biggest art festivals such as the “Upfest” Bristol (UK), “Sand, Sea and Spray” in Blackpool (UK), “City of Colors” Birmingham (UK), “Hometown” Berlin (Germany).
+His works have also been exhibited in US as well as in Chile, Kenya, Japan, China and many cities in